MichelleHovendal/Restaurant-Guide/content/post/about.md

 * 200,000 pictures
 * 2,189,457 unique users

-Not all the information used to develop the website, e.g. the pictures are not used.
+Note that not all the information is used to develop the website, e.g. the pictures are not used.